orodsem/trout/README.md

 1. Check out the project from "https://github.com/orodsem/trout.git"
 2. Go to where you locate Trout project (e.g. ~/Sites/trout/)
-3. Run comopser update to get the latest bundles and dependencies
+3. Run comopser install/update to get the latest bundles and dependencies
 4. $ sh bash/init.sh

  To create a schema (called 'trout') and insert some test data, follow by running all Behat test scenarios.